 4 ½ cups cake flour or White Lily All Purpose Flour

 Preheat oven to 300°F. Prepare Old Country Kitchenware square tube pan by fitting a parchment paper square between the two pieces and brushing with pan coat or baking spray.
-Beat butter and sugar in the bowl of a stand mixer until pale, light and fluffy.
+Beat butter and sugar in the bowl of a stand mixer until pale, light and fluffy (about 6 minutes at medium speed).
 Add ½ cup flour, cream cheese, salt, and vanilla extract and beat until combined.
 Scrape the bottom and sides of the mixing bowl.
-With the mixer running at low speed, add 1 egg and beat for 30 seconds.
+With the mixer running at low speed, add 1 egg and beat until fully incorporated.
 Repeat with each egg, beating well after each addition.
 Add the rest of the flour in 2 additions, beating on low until it just disappears.
 Scrape the bottom and sides of the bowl and beat for another 15 seconds.
 Pour batter into prepared tube pan and gently shake to settle the batter.
 Place on middle rack of oven with a baking sheet on the rack below it to catch any drips.
 Bake 2 ½ hours or until a skewer inserted into the cake comes out clean.
-Let cool 15 minutes.
-To unmold, place over a metal can, like those containing beans or tomatoes, and push down to remove outer piece.
-When cool enough to handle, lift or turn cake out onto a wire rack and let cool completely.
+Let the cake cool until the pan is cool enough to handle.
+To unmold, place it over a metal can and push down to remove the outer piece.
+Once the tube is cool enough to touch for 4 seconds, lift or turn the cake out onto a wire rack to cool completely.

 1 can (14 oz) sweetened condensed milk

-In a medium saucepan over medium-low heat, stir together sweetened condensed milk, sugar, and butter.
-Keep cooking and scraping the bottom occasionally until mixture reaches 235° to 240°F. If you don’t have a candy thermometer, heat until bubbles begin to break on the surface then cook for 8 minutes.
-Remove from heat and let cool until thickened, then pour over cake.
+In a saucepan over medium-low heat, stir together sugar, butter, and water.
+When butter is melted, stir in sweetened condensed milk.
+Stir and scrape the bottom occasionally until it starts boiling, then do not stir.
+Keep boiling, tipping or swirling the pan occasionally, until mixture reaches 235° to 240°F. If you don’t have a candy thermometer, let boil for 10 minutes.
+Remove from heat.
+Let cool, stirring occasionally, until thickened (about one hour or until it is around 125-130F), then pour over cake.